 The problem with filters in many photo editors is that you're required to apply them to the whole image, or spend an age creating precise selections.
 Repix lets you 'paint' filter effects onto your images to create brilliant effects.

-A choice of nine brushes run along the bottom of the screen; they range from artistic effects such as Posterize and Charcoal to more creative effects such as Halftone patterns and Ink splats.
+A choice of brushes run along the bottom of the screen; they range from artistic effects such as Posterize and Charcoal to more creative effects such as Halftone patterns and Ink splats.
 There's also an eraser and an 'undoer' brush.

 We're huge fans of online portfolio platform Behance at Creative Bloq, especially this super-slick iPhone app.
 It offers many of the perks enjoyed by users of the online version, including the ability to search millions of projects and follow top creatives.